suspect-devices/digithink/docs/buildnotes/tina.md

 ### Set up resolution.

 This is kind of silly since you need to proxy to get anywhere and the proxies do dns.
-This should change to use sitka and an admin lan should be added. (proposed change below)
+However we do want resolution for the admin land so we add sitka and naomis internal address.

 ```sh
 cat >/etc/resolv.conf<<EOD